erangac/webpage-analyzer/README.md

 The server will start on port 8080 by default.

 > **💡 Pro tip**: If you're just trying out the tool, stick with Docker.
-It's faster to get started and you won't need to install Go or manage dependencies.
+It's faster to get started, you won't need to install Go or manage dependencies, and the build process automatically runs all linting and tests to ensure code quality.

 ## Using the API